-Robinson, a Democrat, was the representative for Indiana's 3rd congressional district from 1851 to 1853.
+Robinson was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1847 to Mar 1853, Robinson missed 548 of 1,505 roll call votes, which is 36.4%.
 This is worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.